Cropped_Candid 50_2019_Poster Session_Male Attendee infront of Bath engineering poster

 Video Creation Resources and Tips

 • Video editing is encouraged.
-For suggestions on free editing software visit Hootsuite's blog post, Best Free Video Editing Software: Top 10 for 2023.
+For suggestions on free editing software visit Hootsuite's blog post, Best Free Video Editing Software: Top 10 for 2024.

-ViewingAudience&VotingViewing Audience & Voting
+ViewingAudience&VotingViewing Audience

 • Presentation videos will be available for public viewing on the UMass Lowell Student Symposium YouTube Channel.

-• Once the viewing period opens, presenters are encouraged to promote their own video with family, friends, faculty, colleagues, etc.
+• Once the viewing period opens, student presenters are encouraged to promote their own video with family, friends, faculty, colleagues, etc.

-• During the viewing period, viewers will be able to post questions and comments on individual presentation videos using the YouTube comment feature and will have the opportunity to vote on each presentation video (via the "like" button).
+• During the viewing period, viewers will be able to post questions and comments on individual presentation videos using the YouTube comment feature and will have the opportunity to vote for presentation videos (via the "like" button).
 Students should monitor and respond to the questions and comments on their video throughout the viewing period.
 Actively engage with those who took the time to view your video!
 Please remember that replies to viewer questions and comments should be appropriate and professional.
 Also remember that the viewers of your comments are likely to represent a range of ages and expertise.